What types of scholarships are available?

 Our Selection Committees consider three factors when making award decisions:

-- Financial Circumstances of the Student’s Family (This is a required factor by state law.
+(This is a required factor by state law.
 It is held in strictest confidence.)

-- Recommendations Concerning the Student
+- Donor Recommendations received for the student

 What if my student receives an award but transfers to another school?

 As long as the new school is a private Christian School in Arizona that partners with ACSTO, the unused portion will follow the student.
 Otherwise, any remaining scholarship amount would be awarded among other students at that school.
 For a list of our Partner Schools, click here.